The Financial Technology Law Review: India

 ii Crowdfunding and peer-to-peer lending

 Alternative forms of capital raising, such as crowd-lending and crowdfunding activities, have recently gained prominence in India.

 While crowdfunding initiatives based on rewards or donations are generally permitted in India with limited regulatory oversight, the legal position for equity-based crowdfunding is unclear.
 The SEBI is yet to formulate any law or its conclusive stance with respect to equity-based crowdfunding, but in the interim has issued a public statement to investors, cautioning them against online platforms facilitating fund raising.
-It has further stated that these digital platforms are neither authorised nor recognised under any law in India, and that dealings on such platforms would be in contravention with applicable securities law and the Indian Companies Act.
-Angel investor networks and start-up funding platforms currently operating quasi equity-based models in accordance with private placement norms have also been directed by the SEBI to specifically disclaim that they are neither stock exchanges nor authorised by the SEBI to solicit investments.
-Accordingly, in the absence of regulatory clarity and an enabling framework for equity-based crowdfunding, such activities remain in a regulatory grey space in India, erring on the side of being prohibited under law.
+It has further stated that these digital platforms are neither authorised nor recognised under any law in India, and that dealings on these platforms would be in contravention with applicable securities law and the Indian Companies Act.
+Accordingly, in the absence of regulatory clarity and an enabling framework for equity-based crowdfunding, these activities remain in a regulatory grey space in India, erring on the side of being prohibited under law.

 iii Payment services